playermissile/dli_tutorial/index.rst

 .. code-block::

-           stx smc+1 ; 4 cycles
-   smc     ldx #$ff  ; 2 cycles
+           stx smc+1 ; 4 cycles, opcode is at address smc, value is at smc+1 smc     ldx #$ff  ; 2 cycles

 also takes 6 cycles, but has the advantage of not needing dedicated storage in the zero page.

-The only other changes here to the example from the scrolling tutorial is that this has been stripped down to remove joystick control: the scrolling direction is set in the initialization routine and not changed subsequently.
+Compared to the example from the scrolling tutorial, the remaining changes involve removal of all user input.
+The joystick control of the scrolling direction is replaced by hardcoded values, and the **Option** and **Select** keys are not handled.

 To modify the code to handle more than 2 scrolling regions, the array size in the zero page would have to be increased, the DLI display list bit would have